Larry955/learnCPP/README.md

 4)**code/L12 Dynamic memory and Smart pointer/TextQuery**.It is a practice of Class and Smart pointer from C++ primer.In this program,you can query a word from a file, the result returns all the lines the word appears and the content of the line.
 Again,to get more details,go to the directory above and read the "READMD.md" document.

-5)**code/L12 Dynamic memory and Smart pointer/StrBlob**.A Vector-like program.Class StrBlob implements most of the functions,Class StrBlobPtr manages the memorys(through smart pointer).Here is the list of the function it implements(assume that sb,sb2 are both StrBlob objects):
+5)**code/L12 Dynamic memory and Smart pointer/StrBlob**.A Vector-like program.Class StrBlob implements most of the functions,Class StrBlobPtr manages the memorys(through smart pointer).Here is a list of the function it implements(assume that sb,sb2 are both StrBlob objects):

 - sb = {"a","bc","ddd"};//initializer_list
 - sb.size(); //returns the size of str